How to Identify and Treat Bug Damage in Your Lawn

 Scott's GrubEX

 In addition to the Grub Killer Plus, use GrubEX for lasting protection on your lawn.
 There is a high probability that if you had spotted sod webworm damage in your lawn, the bugs may have already matured into moths.
 The moths will fly away from your lawn, lay eggs somewhere else, then come back a month or two later.
-Grub EX protect your lawn for up to four months.
+Grub EX protects your lawn for up to four months.
 It makes it ideal for keeping those moths away, especially since directly killing them is unfeasible.

 Chinch Bug Stages of Maturity